Chat it Out Counselling and Wellness

 School Challenges

-Support for the everyday struggles that may come with school life — from anxiety about attending, friendship issues, fitting in, bullying, to academic pressure.
+Support for the everyday struggles that may come with school life — from anxiety about attending, time management, fitting in, bullying, to academic pressure.
 Sessions give your teen space to talk about how these challenges affect them, at their own pace, while exploring changes and strategies they feel ready to try.

 Emotional Wellbeing